 Put Yourself in the Places of Most Potential

-Being where luck can find you is only half of the equation though.
-If luck finds you and you are not prepared to take advantage of it then you still miss the chance for success.
+Being where luck can find you is only half of the equation.
+If luck finds you and you are not prepared to take advantage of it, then you still miss the chance for success.
 The second thing required to get lucky is that you must be prepared for luck to strike.

 Be Prepared for Luck to Strike

-Back to the job analogy, if luck strikes and you get a job interview tomorrow, what will happen if you do not have appropriate clothes that fit, your skills are out of date, and you have not had or even thought about an interview for 10 years?
+Back to the job analogy, if luck strikes and you get a job interview tomorrow, what will happen if you do not have appropriate clothes, your skills are out of date, and you have not had or even thought about an interview for 10 years?
 Oops.
 Given the difficulty of finding opportunities, you certainly don’t want to miss one when it comes along.